 - 2 bay leaves

-- Fresh green onions chopped, plus more for garnish
+- ¼ cup chopped fresh green onions, plus more for garnish

 - 1 ½ cups long grain brown rice or white rice, cooked according to the directions on the package

-- Put dry beans in a large soup pot or a large bowl; cover in water and soak for 8 hours, or overnight.
+- Put the dry beans in a large soup pot or a large bowl; cover in water and soak for 8 hours or overnight.
 Water should come up about 2 inches over the beans.

-- When ready to cook, heat 2 tablespoons olive oil in a large dutch oven or a heavy pot set over medium heat.
+- When ready to cook, heat 2 tablespoons olive oil in a large Dutch oven or a heavy pot over medium heat.

 - Add the sausage slices to the heated oil and cook until browned on both sides.
 Stir frequently.

-- Remove sausage from pot and set them aside.
+- Remove browned sausages from the pot and set them aside.

 - Season with salt, oregano, thyme, paprika, cayenne, and black pepper; continue to cook for 1 more minute.

-- Drain the soaked beans and rinse; add the beans to the pot, and previously prepared andouille sausage.
+- Drain the soaked beans and rinse; add the beans to the pot and stir in the browned andouille sausage.

-- Increase heat to High and bring mixture to a boil.
+- Add the bay leaves, increase the heat to high, and bring the mixture to a boil.

 - When beans are cooked through, remove the bay leaves from the pot and discard.

-- Remove 1 cup of beans to a bowl; mash the beans with the back of the fork, and then return to the pot; stir.
+- Remove 1 cup of beans to a bowl; mash the beans with the back of the fork, and then return to the pot and stir until blended.

-- If mixture is too thick, add up to 1 cup water.
+- If the mixture is too thick, add up to 1 cup of water.